fvumbaca/terraform-proxmox-k3s/docs/server-worker-extra-args.md

-###  Add the following to you main.tf and modify the extra arguements to your liking;
+###  Add the following to your main.tf and modify the extra arguements to your liking;

 ####   Example arguements are commented out, these can either be removed, if they are not required, or uncommented if they are useful to you